-In this tutorial we will show you how to install phpMyAdmin on Ubuntu 18.04 LTS.
-For those of you who didn’t know, phpMyAdmin is web-based client written in php for managing MySQL and MariaDB databases.
-It provides a user friendly web interface to access and manage your databases.
+In this tutorial, we will show you how to install phpMyAdmin on Ubuntu 18.04 LTS.
+For those of you who didn’t know, phpMyAdmin is a web-based client written in PHP for managing MySQL and MariaDB databases.
+It provides a user-friendly web interface to access and manage your databases.
 To ease usage to a wide range of people, phpMyAdmin is being translated into 72 languages and supports both LTR and RTL languages.

 Install phpMyAdmin on Ubuntu 18.04 LTS Bionic Beaver

-Important, this step will ask you to select the web server where the application would be installed, it is mandatory that you select with the spacebar “Apache” server or your designate, not doing this will cause the files wont’t be copied correctly and then can not find the installed application.
+Important, this step will ask you to select the webserver where the application would be installed, it is mandatory that you select with the spacebar “Apache” server or your designate, not doing this will cause the files won’t be copied correctly and then can not find the installed application.

 Step 4.
 Accessing phpMyAdmin.

-Congratulation’s!
+Congratulations!
 You have successfully installed phpMyAdmin.
 Thanks for using this tutorial for installing phpMyAdmin on Ubuntu 18.04 LTS system.
-For additional help or useful information, we recommend you to check the official phpMyAdmin web site.
+For additional help or useful information, we recommend you check the official phpMyAdmin website.